alecmuffett/dohot/README.md

 doesn't really matter who won the race to give the first response; so why risk being seen to pick favourites?

-### Did the latency drop significantly around July 6th?
+### Did the latency drop significantly around June 6th?

 Looking at the graph above, I noticed that "cliff edge" too.
 I'm not sure, but after checking with some members of the Tor project, some